Edatasasiz/Edatasasiz/README.md

 <br>

-🔭 I’m currently working on React.js and Python
+🔭 I’m currently working on Python

 📫 How to reach me: edaavsar1@gmail.com